 Delivered to the Royal Australian Air Force (RAAF) as Beaufort Mark VIII serial number A9-622.
-Assigned to 100 Squadron.
+Assigned to No. 100 Squadron with code QH-? (single letter unknown).
 No known nickname or nose art.

-On September 3, 1945 took off from Tadji Airfield on a mission to drop surrender leaflets over suspected Japanese positions west of Wewak.
-Crashed and burned near Matapau.
-The entire crew was killed in the crash. and were buried at Matapau four days later.
+On September 3, 1945 took off from Tadji Airfield piloted W/O Cedric Ernest Hall on a mission to drop surrender leaflets over suspected Japanese positions west of Wewak but crashed near Matapau.
+The entire crew was killed on impact.

 Recovery of Remains

 The next day, local people discovered the crash site.
 On September 7, 1945 RAAF personnel from 100 Squadron arrived at the crash site and the remains of the crew were buried near the crash site.
 Funeral services were conducted by Methodist Chaplain Simpson and Church Of England Chaplin Clark.
 Afterwards, the remains of the crew were exhumed and transported to Lae for permanent burial.